bakpakin/mendoza/README.md

 ### Global Installation

-Run the `./install` script to install janet on to your machine.
-This will only work on Linux/Posix for now.
+Run `[sudo] jpm install` script to install janet on to your machine.
 The `mdz` executable will now be on your path, so you can run commands such as `mdz build` to generate your site in any directory.

 ### From within this repository